Advanced Cactus Soil

 What is the Best Cactus Soil Mix?

-This is an impossible question to answer succinctly because the best cactus soil is dependent on the exact species of cacti you are growing.
-All cacti are endemic to the Americas but their natural range is absolutely enormous: all the way from Canada down to the bottom of Argentina and everywhere in between.
-There are cacti that grow in scorching deserts, cacti that grow in cold mountains, and even cacti that grow in trees.
+This is an impossible question to answer succinctly because the best cactus soil depends on the exact species of cacti you are growing.
+All cacti are endemic to the Americas, but their natural range is enormous: from Canada down to the bottom of Argentina and everywhere in between.
+Some cacti grow in scorching deserts, some in cold mountains, and some cacti even grow in trees (we’re talking about YOU, dragonfruit).

-Below we have shared some examples of soil mixtures we use for different species/types of cacti.
+Below, we have shared some examples of soil mixtures we use for different species/types of cacti.
 In each group, we have included species examples as well as an overarching recommendation for organic/mineral soil composition.
-Organics are things such as peat, compost, leaf mould and worm castings.
-Minerals are things such as pumice, perlite, sand, granite, etc.
+Organics are “living” and include peat, compost, leaf mould, worm castings, etc. Minerals are “rocks” and include pumice, perlite, sand, granite, etc.

 South American Columnar Cactus